Financial planning is so important. This post will show you the BEST personal financial planning books available!

-This book is truly life changing and you won’t have to look far to find someone you know who has tried his methods and is better off for it.
-Truly one of the best financial planning books around!
+This book is truly life-changing and you won’t have to look far to find someone you know who has tried his methods and is better off for it.
+Truly one of the best personal financial planning books around!

 This book is aimed at people in their twenties and thirties who want to get a handle on their finances.
 But I feel the advice can be used by people of all ages, in all types of situations.
 Beth has some great back-to-basics advice, such as filing tax returns and improving your credit score.

 This book also makes a great gift of college grads or anyone setting out on their own.
 There’s so much misinformation about finances and this book helps to dispel many of the myths that we were all brought up with.

 Ruth is a popular blogger with a very successful personal finance blog – www.livingwellspendingless.com, that has amazing resources for getting your financial life in order.
 This book offers her 12 top secrets for financial balance.

 Her honest and down to earth writing style makes this an easy read.
 The advice is easy to implement and realistic for regular households.
 She will not only make you rethink your budget, but she will also make you rethink your mindset about money too!